What to look for when choosing pediatric care in Wilmington, NC

 A Family Practice for Everyone

-Pediatric care is essential for your child’s growth and development while avoiding long-term complications or illnesses.
-Newborns require extensive medical care during that first year, and private insurance co-pays and/or out-of-pocket expenses can be unaffordable for many families.
+Pediatric care is essential for your child’s growth and development , and helps prevent long-term complications or illnesses.

-Promina Health offers cost-friendly, direct, and thorough medical care for the entire family.
+Promina Health offers cost-friendly, easy-to-access, personalized medical care for your child, and the entire family.
 Ready to get started?
 Whether you have a newborn, toddler, or teenager, they have you covered.

 Sign up on our website today and schedule your next appointment.